Eurovision is back - but when is it on, who are the favourites and which act is representing the UK?

 This year is the 65th Eurovision song contest and it is being broadcast live from Rotterdam after The Netherlands’ victory in 2019 with the song Arcade by Duncan Lawrence.

-You can watch the semifinals on May 18 from 8pm on BBC Four.
+You can watch the semifinals on May 18 and May 20 from 8pm on BBC Four.
 This will decide which countries make it to the glittering final.

 However, the UK – along with France, Germany and Spain – gets to skip this stage as one of the biggest financial contributors to the European Broadcasting Union.